By Karel Murray, CSP, DREI

 5 Elements to Identifying and Building Your Business Niche:

 - Create an inventory of your strengths.
 Identify how you relate to people and get specific in your values.
 List what you already know and what you need to learn to position yourself as an expert in your field.
 Describe the specific abilities you possess that are unique to you.
-Determine where you stand in terms of current finances.
+Determine where you stand in terms of current finances, and read about the real check stub maker for the payments of a business.
 And, estimate what financial requirements will be necessary to build your niche with your target market.

 - Select the top two areas you have a passion for pursuing.
 Without passion or emotional engagement for the subject area, long-term success is unlikely.
 The ultimate goal is to do what you love, love what you do and make an acceptable living as you do it!